-If you already know your calibration factor accurately you can determine the molar mass of the mobile species (deposited in this instance) during your experiment using the following procedure.
+If you already know your calibration factor accurately you can determine the molar mass of the mobile species (deposited, in this instance) during your experiment:

-Use the Curve Selector to plot change in mass (deltaM) versus charge as shown in Figure 6.
+Use the Curve Selector to plot change in mass (∆M) versus charge as shown in Figure 6.

-Echem Analyst uses the calibration factor entered into Resonator along with the electroactive area to calculate the mass.
-The slope of the line, after performing a second linear fit, for the deposition is -347.6 µg/C. The molar mass of the Cu2+ can be calculated using the equation
+Echem Analyst uses the calibration factor entered into Resonator software, along with the electroactive area, to calculate the mass.
+The slope of the line, after performing a second linear fit, for the deposition is –347.6 µg/C. The molar mass of the Cu2+ can be calculated using the equation

 where F and n are as described previously.
 In this instance the molar mass was calculated to be 67.1 g/mol.